syncfusion-content/wpf-docs/wpf/Pattern-and-Practices.md

 ## Getting Started with MVVM

 Essential WPF Controls are suitable for MVVM Pattern.
-Since the controls are provided with build-in commands.
+Since the controls are provided with built-in commands.

 This section explains how to perform TabControlExt’s `selectionChanged` event, by create a ViewModel and define a Model collection that is used to bind with the TabControl’s `ItemSource` property.